For DonorsFor Applicants

 Bio

 My name is Natasha!
 I am from Farmington Hills, Michigan.
 For as long as I can remember, I’ve had a passion for activism.
 I strive towards being the change I want to see in the world.
 I’m an aspiring attorney and in the future, I plan to use my knowledge of the law and position as an attorney to create a more equitable world.
-I am a Sophomore at the University of Detroit Mercy (UDM) studying Political Science in the Accelerated Law Scholars Program.
+I am a Sophomore at the University of Detroit Mercy (UDM) where I major in Political Science and minor is Psychology on the pre-law track.
 At UDM I am active in my school community.
 Through my position as a tour guide, I connect with prospective students and their families to share my experience as a UDM student while showing them around campus.
 I am the President of M:B Yoga, a club which aims to promote unity and balance amongst students and staff at the University.
 I am the Public Relations officer of the Political Science Student Association, a position through which I encourage students at UDM to engage with politics and learn about political science.
 I am also involved with Titan Equity Nourish Network, a non-profit at UDM that combats food insecurity in Detroit.
 Finally, I am of service to all mankind through my membership in Alpha Kappa Alpha Sorority Incorporated, the first Sorority founded for and by Black college women.
 In my free time, I enjoy reading YA novels, drawing and trying out local coffee shops!

 Education